-In ornithological literature, the Balearic Shearwater was traditionally regarded a subspecies of the Manx Shearwater Puffinus puffinus ^[1, 2, 3, 4] and, later, of the Yelkouan Shearwater Puffinus yelkouan ^[5, 6] However, enough evidence in the 1990s recommended its consideration as a single species based on differences in morphology, genetics, behaviour and ecology ^[7, 8, 9].
+In ornithological literature, the Balearic Shearwater was traditionally regarded as subspecies of the Manx Shearwater Puffinus puffinus [1, 2, 3, 4] and, later on, of the Yelkouan Shearwater Puffinus yelkouan [5, 6].
+However, enough evidence in the 1990s recommended its consideration as a single species based on differences in morphology, genetics, behaviour and ecology [7, 8, 9].
 This is the current view of the scientific and the conservation communities.
-The genetics of Puffinus mauretanicus have received much attention recently, as the species was seen to show a low interspecific difference with Puffinus yelkouan; the population is poorly structured, revealing unexpected levels of dispersion ^[10, 11, 12, 13].
-The introgression of P. yelkouan breeding in P. mauretanicus colonies in Minorca may induce natural hybridisation, although this is not presently a conservation concern for the critically endangered Balearic Shearwater ^[14].
+The genetics of Puffinus mauretanicus has received much attention recently, as the species was seen to show a low interspecific difference with Puffinus yelkouan.
+Most dispersal in individuals is to neighbouring sites, even though population is poorly structured [10, 11, 12, 13, 14].
+Additionally, high levels of inbreeding revealed at local scale could represent a new potential threat for the species [13].
+On the other hand, the introgression of P. yelkouan breeding in P. mauretanicus colonies in Menorca may induce natural hybridisation, although this is not presently a conservation concern for the critically endangered Balearic Shearwater [14].
+These two shearwaters should be maintained as separate species in order to guarantee the highest level of protection for the critically endangered Balearic Shearwater [13].